 The third step is installing the railing that attaches the panels to the roof.
-This railing will stabilize the panels and will be the only thing attached to the roof.
+The panels are stabilized with solar railing, the only part actually attached to a roof.
 This is a very important step, the installer needs to make sure everything is secure so that the panels do not come loose and fall from the roof.

-The forth step is attaching the solar panels to the railing.
+The fourth step is attaching the solar panels to the railing.
 The installer needs to make sure the railing is level so the panels are straight and level.

-The fifth and final step in the solar installation process is the installer connecting the inverters to your electrical panel.
-The inverters convert direct current (DC) energy into alternating current (AC) energy which is used in homes and on the electrical grid.
+The fifth and final step in the guide to solar installation is connecting the inverters to your electrical panel.
+Homes and the electrical grid uses AC energy.
+So, the inverters will convert direct current (DC) energy into alternating current (AC) energy.

-The last thing that needs to be done in the whole process of having Solar Panels installed on your home is to have the local government representative approve that the solar installation was done correctly.
+The final step of having solar panels installed on your home is to have an inspector approve the work was done correctly.
 They will need to approve the wiring, railing installation, panel installation and securing and that the whole solar installation meets the local requirements and codes.

-Once your solar representative approves the solar installation, a representative from the local electric company will come and do a second inspection to make sure the wiring is done correctly to their codes and requirements.
+Once a solar representative approves the solar installation, someone from the utility company will do a second inspection.
+This is to verify the wiring is done according to code.
 When given the okay from both representatives you will be all set and ready to start generating energy for your home.
 The whole inspection and approval process will take about two weeks to complete.